-The action scene where the whale blows up is a man versus nature type battle.
+The action scene where the whale blows up is a man versus nature type big struggle.
 The boy loses his precious watch.
 (Watches were expensive back in the 1980s.)
-As for the interpersonal battles:
+As for the interpersonal big struggles:

 First Battle: Father and son confront the mayor saying it was his boy’s fault but mayor does not believe this.

 Second Battle: The confrontation in Nick Steal’s room.